keboola/developers-docs/cli/structure/index.md

 ## Variables

-The [variables](https://help.keboola.com/transformations/variables/#variables) directory in addition to the standard configuration layout contains the directory `values`.
+The [variables](https://help.keboola.com/transformations/variables/#variables) directory, in addition to the standard configuration layout, contains a `values` subdirectory.

-Let's say you have these two variables in your transformation:
+For example, suppose you have the following two variables in your transformation:

 {: .image-popup}
 ![Screenshot -- Variables in the UI](/cli/structure/variables-ui.jpg)

-When you [pull](/cli/commands/sync/pull/) them to the local directory, it will look like this:
+When you [pull](/cli/commands/sync/pull/) them to the local directory, the structure will look like this:

 {: .image-popup}
 ![Screenshot -- Configuration directory with the variables](/cli/structure/variables-directory.jpg)